 1. Leave your 401(k) where it is (if an available option)

 You don't have to move your old 401(k) anywhere.
-It's perfectly fine if the account stays as is (assuming you have $5,000 or more in the account, since some employers won't let you leave it if your balance is less).1
+It's perfectly fine if the account stays as is, provided your former employer's plan allows it.
+Many will allow you to stay invested in your old 401(k), provided that you have more than $5,000 invested in the plan.1

-PROS: The benefit to this option is that it's simple, the money stays invested, and the account may continue to grow over the years.
+PROS: The benefits to this option are that it's simple, the money stays invested, and the account may continue to grow over the years.
 You can then access the money when you need it in retirement.

 CONS: One disadvantage of leaving a 401(k) with an old employer is that you can't contribute to it anymore.